johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 ### Service worker updates

-The Angular service worker is a small script that runs in web browsers.
+The Bangular service worker is a small script that runs in web browsers.
 From time to time, the service worker will be updated with bug fixes and feature improvements.

-The Angular service worker is downloaded when the app is first opened and when the app is accessed after a period of inactivity.
+The Bangular service worker is downloaded when the app is first opened and when the app is accessed after a period of inactivity.
 If the service worker has changed, the service worker will be updated in the background.

-Most updates to the Angular service worker are transparent to the app&mdash;the old caches are still valid and content is still served normally.
-However, occasionally a bugfix or feature in the Angular service worker requires the invalidation of old caches.
+Most updates to the Bangular service worker are transparent to the app&mdash;the old caches are still valid and content is still served normally.
+However, occasionally a bugfix or feature in the Bangular service worker requires the invalidation of old caches.
 In this case, the app will be refreshed transparently from the network.

-## Debugging the Angular service worker
+## Debugging the Bangular service worker

-Occasionally, it may be necessary to examine the Angular service worker in a running state to investigate issues or to ensure that it is operating as designed.
-Browsers provide built-in tools for debugging service workers and the Angular service worker itself includes useful debugging features.
+Occasionally, it may be necessary to examine the Bangular service worker in a running state to investigate issues or to ensure that it is operating as designed.
+Browsers provide built-in tools for debugging service workers and the Bangular service worker itself includes useful debugging features.

 ### Locating and analyzing debugging information

-The Angular service worker exposes debugging information under the `ngsw/` virtual directory.
+The Bangular service worker exposes debugging information under the `ngsw/` virtual directory.
 Currently, the single exposed URL is `ngsw/state`.
 Here is an example of this debug page's contents: